splitwise/super_diff/README.md

           - *[2]: Expected to be present, but missing "ffff".
     - *[4]: Expected to not be present, but found ["foreal", ["zap"]].

+## Why did you make it?

+For testing, specifically with RSpec.
+For instance, say you're doing a simple equality test, but between two complex data structures:

+    complex_data_structure.should == another_complex_data_structure

+Now, RSpec (at least RSpec 2) *does* give you a difference between the two data structures, but all it really does is call `complex_data_structure.pretty_inspect` and `another_complex_data_structure.pretty_inspect` and then run the two strings through the unified diff tool that's ordinarily used to find the difference between two text files.
+It's not a bad solution, but it could be more helpful.
+So I set out to make this better.

 ## Why not use Diff::LCS or \<insert other tool here\>?

 Because Diff::LCS really only works for arrays (as far as I know).
 My goal is for this to work with hashes too (or possibly other Enumerable types).

 As far as other tools, I know plenty of them exist, but from the brief googling I did, I didn't get the impression that any of them are that great or really give any helpful information.
-But feel free to prove me wrong.
+If I'm wasting my time, feel free to let me know.

-## Why did you make it?

-For RSpec (2).
-Specifically the case where you're doing a simple equality test between two complex data structures:

-    complex_data_structure.should == another_complex_data_structure

-It's true that RSpec gives you a difference between the two data structures, but all it really does is call `complex_data_structure.inspect` and `another_complex_data_structure.inspect` and then run the two strings through the ubiquitous unified diff tool that's ordinarily used to find the difference between two text files, which really isn't that helpful.
-So I set out to solve that problem.

-## So what does it do?

-At the moment, it only handles basic types (strings, numbers) and arrays.
-I plan on handling hashes, possibly other enumerables, and possibilities like circular data structures, though.
-I also plan on splitting the output part of the Differ into a separate Reporter class, and making an RSpec matcher.

 ## Can I use it?

-Sure, but keep in mind that this is really a proof-of-concept right now.
-I may change the API or even the name of the project.
+Sure.
+Be aware that this is kind of proof-of-concept at the moment, so things will probably change in the future, like the API or even the name of the project.
 If that's okay with you, feel free to try it out.

-## I've got an idea about this...

-Great!
-I'm not really accepting issues for this, but feel free to send me a Github message or email.
+## What are your plans for this?

+Check out the [issue tracker](http://github.com/mcmire/super_diff/issues).
+If you have an idea, add an issue and I'll take a look.

+## Can I hack on it?

+Totally!
+One thing is that I develop everything using [RVM](http://rvm.beginrescueend.com) these days.
+I'm going to assume you do, too.
+If not, at least ensure you're using 1.9.
+With that in mind, here's what you need to do.

+* `rvm install 1.9.2` with a "super_diff" gemset.
+There's an .rvmrc so when you drop into the repo (assuming you've cloned it) you'll be in the gemset automatically.
+* Install Bundler, then `bundle install` (there are only a few development dependencies).

+If you're contributing an idea:

+* Add tests.
+I'm using 1.9's MiniTest with its "spec" layer; you should be able to figure it out.
+Run all tests with `rake test`.
+* I accept pull requests, so you should know what to do.

 ## Copyright/License

 &copy; 2011 Elliot Winkler.

 You're free to do whatever you want with the code here.

-You know, provided I get some sort of recognition ;)
+That's all, folks!

 ## Contact